kennysmed/bergcloud-device-uptime-checker/README.md

-Little Counter Web Service
+Uptime Checker Web Service
 ==========================

-This repository contains the web service code that pairs with the Little Counter example code for the BERG Cloud platform.
-For more information see http://bergcloud.com/devkit/
+This repository contains the web service code which is used to monitor the BERG Cloud event dispatch system.
+It is 99% copied from the Little Counter sample code, with minor modifications to HTML templates and the sinatra app code.
+It ties in with the Pingdom monitoring service.

 ## Installation

 This code is designed to be deployed on the Heroku hosting platform.

-## Copyright
+## Author

-This example code is released into the public domain.
+Nick Ludlam - nick@bergcloud.com